ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Simple-App/01_Setting-Up-Your-Project.md

       );
     }

-Your app should now look like this:
+Our app should now look like this:

 ![alt](assets/01/text-only.png 'text in app')